The new rail station will be delivered in partnership with the West Yorkshire Combined Authority.

 The station is designed to serve Elland and to improve the town's transport connectivity with the wider region, providing an additional station to both the existing Wigan to Leeds and Bradford to Huddersfield routes.

-These proposals include an access package of complementary walking, cycling and public realm.
+These proposals include an access package of complementary changes for walking, cycling and public realm.

 The Proposals include (subject to funding):